 Here are some of my favorite commissions & portraits

 I love art for being something to look at but I've been working towards making my art more meaningful.
-Last year, I started making scientific illustrations for both my science classes and my research, because the visualization helps communicate the ideas that my words (I haven't taken a writing class in years if you couldn't tell) aren't able to.
+In 2023, I started making scientific illustrations for both my science classes and my research, because the visualization helps communicate the ideas that my words aren't able to.
 I also think that art makes science more accessible, which is something I think is really important and have in mind when I'm working on projects.

 Life events through art